jaysoo/nrwl-coding-assignment-react-2020/README.md

     Please use the React Router to manage the transitions between them.

+- RxJS is used for the backend service.
+Knowledge of RxJS is a bonus, but we understand that not all React developers are familiar with it, so you are free to convert observables to promises if you choose to.

-- You can use any state management library you want (or none at all). e.g. Redux, MobX, or just React context + providers.
+- You can use any state management library you want (or none at all). e.g. Redux, MobX, or just React context + `useState`/`useReducer`.

 - Write a couple of tests.
 The goal here is not to build a production-quality app, so don't test every single detail.
 Two or three tests should be good enough.